Representations of Coxeter groups of Lusztig's a-function value 1: Introduction

+Following Lusztig \cite{Lusztig87-cell-iii}, we may also define an $\af$-function value for an arbitrary representation (see Definition \ref{def-a}).
+In particular, if this representation is irreducible, its $\af$-function value equals the $\af$-function value on the corresponding two-sided cell.
+The geometric representation of $W$ defined in \cite[Ch.\ V, \S 4]{Bourbaki-Lie456} is of $\af$-function value $1$ (see also \cite[Chapter 12]{Bonnafe} and \cite{Douglass90}).

 The main aim of this paper is to study the representations of $W$ of $\af$-function value $1$.
 In general, the cell representation provided by the two-sided cell $\cC_1$ is too ``big''.
-It possibly admits infinite many non-isomorphic simple quotients (see Remark \ref{rmk-a=1} \ref{rmk-a=1-2} and Remark \ref{rmk-simply-laced} \ref{rmk-simply-laced-1}).
-Moreover, it possibly admits simple quotients of infinite dimension as well (see Remark \ref{rmk-a=1} \ref{rmk-a=1-3}).
+It possibly admits infinite many non-isomorphic simple quotients (see, for example, Remark \ref{rmk-a=1}\eqref{rmk-a=1-2} and Remark \ref{rmk-simply-laced}\eqref{rmk-simply-laced-1}).
+Moreover, it possibly admits simple quotients of infinite dimension as well (see Remark \ref{rmk-a=1}\eqref{rmk-a=1-3}).

-The first main result (Theorem \ref{thm-A1}) is a characterization of representations of $W$ of $\af$-function value $1$.
-It states that a nonzero and nontrivial representation of $W$ is of $\af$-function value $1$ if and only if there is no common eigenvector of eigenvalue $-1$ for any defining generators $r,t \in S$, whenever the order $m_{rt}$ of $rt$ is finite.
-We feel that the function $\af$ might be related in some implicit manner to the common eigenvectors of eigenvalue $-1$ shared by the defining generators.
+The first main result in this paper (Theorem \ref{thm-A1}) is a characterization of representations of $W$ of $\af$-function value $1$.
+It states that a nonzero and nontrivial representation of $W$ is of $\af$-function value $1$ if and only if there is no common eigenvector with eigenvalue $-1$ for any pair of defining generators $r,t \in S$ whenever the order $m_{rt}$ of $rt$ is finite.
+In particular, all of the generalized geometric representations in the sense of \cite{Hu23} are of $\af$-function value $1$.
+In that paper \cite{Hu23}, all the generalized geometric representations are constructed and classified.
+Some other evidences suggest that the $\af$-function value of a representation might be related in some implicit manner to the common eigenvectors with eigenvalue $-1$ of the defining generators (see Remark \ref{rmk-a=1}\eqref{rmk-a=1-5}).